usgs/neic-glass3/doc/GlassConfiguration.md

 * **PruningStandardDeviationCutoff** - The cutoff threshold in terms of number of standard deviations for pruning data (eg. Picks) from a hypocenter.
 The standard deviation is fixed to 1.
+* **NonLocatingPhaseCutoffFactor** - Thee multiplicative factor used to expand the SD cutoff to keep data associated to a hypocenter when the Pick phase does not affect the location
 * **PickAffinityExponentialFactor** - The exponential factor used when calculating the affinity of a pick with a hypocenter. **This value has little effect and likely does not need to be changed.**